 d.
 Prior Felony Convictions (No Change)

 e.
 Additional Disclosure upon Request and Specification.

+(1) Disclosure within 30 days.
 Unless otherwise ordered by the court, the prosecutor shall, within thirty days of a written request, make available to the defendant for examination, testing and reproduction the following:

-(1) Any specified items contained in the list submitted under rule 15.1(b) (5).
+(i) Any specified items contained in the list submitted under rule 15.1(b) (5).

-(2) Any 911 calls existing at the time of the request that can reasonably be ascertained by the custodian of the record to be related to the case.
+(ii) Any 911 calls existing at the time of the request that can reasonably be ascertained by the custodian of the record to be related to the case.